Food Manufacturing with Operations Management top up

 Any students possessing any other food science related Foundation Degree from another institution would also be eligible, providing they have studied a Research Methods module at level 4 or 5 or have passed a stand-alone transitional bridging module in research methods as part of the Honours Research Project entry criteria.

-Principally the BSc top up programme in Food Manufacturing and Operations Management has been structured within the QAA Framework for Higher Education Qualifications (August 2008); and QAA FHEQ benchmark statements for Agriculture, Horticulture, Forestry, Food and Consumer Sciences (2009) benchmarks.
+Principally the BSc top up programme in Food Manufacturing and Operations Management has been structured within the QAA Framework for Higher Education Qualifications (August 2008); and QAA FHEQ benchmark statements for Agriculture, Horticulture, Forestry, Food, Nutrition and Consumer Sciences (2016) benchmarks.

 FHEQ level 6 descriptors have been used to develop the programme learning outcomes and have informed the development of module learning outcomes.

 "Degree programmes in food science and technology are designed to develop the knowledge and skills required by those who are involved in food supply, manufacture and sale and associated regulatory and advisory work.
 Graduates with degrees in food science and technology will have an understanding of the characteristics and composition of major food materials, the microbiology, nutritional quality, chemistry, physical properties and eating qualities of food and the impact of food storage and processing.
-In particular they will be able to identify and respond to technological and economic challenges encountered in current food chains; evaluate developing technologies and where appropriate, apply them to commercial practice; understand the appropriate legislation; identify and evaluate public concerns on food safety; evaluate the wider consequences of food chain activities and minimise any harmful effects on the environment and on people." - statement from QAA Agriculture Benchmark.
+In particular they will be able to identify and respond to technological and economic challenges encountered in current food chains; evaluate developing technologies and where appropriate, apply them to commercial practice; understand the appropriate legislation; identify and evaluate public concerns on food safety; evaluate the wider consequences of food chain activities and minimise any harmful effects on the environment and on people." - statement from QAA FHEQ benchmark statement for Agriculture, Horticulture, Forestry, Food, Nutrition and Consumer Sciences (2016).

 Principal methods of learning and teaching.The BSc top up programme in Food Manufacturing with Operations Management has been designed both for part-time study via the blended learning route and for full-time study.
 The aims, learning outcomes and content for both forms of study are identical, with a core emphasis on the development of students’ cognitive, key and professional skills and the practical application of academic knowledge and understanding in the food industry.